History of the Aether Theory

 producing more and more versions of the expansion scenario.

-As I said, it was a golden season; expansion was the
+As I said, it was a golden season;

-makes for a very weak theory.
+very weak theory.
 A weak theory is more appropriately called a

-hypothesis or a speculation; and always has problems.
+hypothesis or a speculation; and rarely survives.

 The point is they —Academic Cosmologists— have